timonson/flowingChart/README.md

 - CSS Encapsulation with **Shadow DOM**
 - Takes sync or **async** iterators as data input
 - Uses the **Canvas API**
-- Stops, waits and continues automatically for data
+- Stops, waits and continues automatically
 - Everything is **customizable**

 ## Quick Start